NT-Art Gallery: Activities gallery

 The collection also features a number of works of the Transcarpathian school of painting (Yosyp Bokshay, Adalbert Erdeli, Andriy Kotska, Zoltan Sholtes, Adalbert Boretskyi, Ernest Kontratovych), Lviv school of painting (Roman Selskyi, Karlo Zvirynskyi, Zenoviy Flinta), Soviet socialist realism, and Odesa conceptualism.
 The gallery regularly lends its work for exhibitions, particularly, to the National Art Museum of Ukraine, Odesa Museum of Contemporary Art, and Art Arsenal.

 The gallery does not have the status of a museum.
 However, as some authoritative experts claim, a large part of its collection is worth being exhibited at museums and is not intended for sale.

 Works from the collection were published in such editions as Odesa Modernists, Ukrainian Art of the Sixties, Focus on the Ground, and Modern Ukrainian art.
 Portraits of the artists.

 NT-Art organized some large-scale group exhibitions that brought together more than 40 Ukrainian artists.
-These are “RESTART ODESSA”, “RESTART KYIV”, “Star Wars”, “Save the President”, and “Odesa School.
-Traditions and Actuality” (Donetsk, Kyiv, Dnipropetrovsk).
+These are “RESTART ODESA”, “RESTART KYIV”, “Star Wars”, “Save the President”, and “Odesa School.
+Traditions and Actuality” (Donetsk, Kyiv, Dnipro).

 NT-Art Gallery is also involved in publishing.
 Over the past years, more than 30 catalogues, books, and poetry collections were published, including Hypostasis novel by Bondero, as well as catalogues to “Bebel str.
 19. Apartment Exhibitions" and “RESTART” exhibitions.

 NT-Art Gallery is the center of Odesa art life as it hosts not only exhibitions, but also poetry readings, concerts, book presentations, and lectures.